publiccodenet/blog/_posts/2020-10-12-notes-from-community-call-1-october-2020.md

 ### Distinguish the requirements of the "Create reusable and portable code" criterion

-This issue arose during a Standard gap analysis where it was a bit unclear what the differences were.
+This issue arose during a Standard gap analysis where it was unclear what the difference between the terms portable and reusable was.
 They are intended to have a different focus so new wording was proposed to make it more clear.
 We all liked [this proposed change](https://github.com/publiccodenet/standard/pull/353), but will let it linger for a few more weeks in case anyone else has a comment.

 ### Add a requirement to consider the ethics of your software